 As consumers' incomes increase, household spend their money on luxuries (such as holidays, manufactured goods, etc.).
-The producers of these products in turn receive higher incomes.
-One other noticeable economic theory suggests that as the output, or supply of a product increases, its price falls.
+The producers of these products that as the output, or supply of a product increases, its price falls.
 As the price of a product falls, normally consumers demand more of it.
 But the demand for food is price inelastic.
 No matter how far price falls, if we already have enough food, we are unlikely to buy more, but consumers will possibly substitute better quality food for inferior products as real income will have increased.
 In fact, any fall in the price of food effectively increases consumers' real disposable income, and they are likely to spend that money on more luxuries.